jasonbrianhall/wizardscastle/README.md

 make qt
 ```

 🎨 Behold!
 The Wizard's Castle now appears in glorious technicolor!
-(Well, at least more colors than just white-on-black; also supports green on black.)
+(Well, at least more colors than just white-on-black; also supports green on black among other color combinations.)

 ⚠️ Warning: This enchantment currently only works in the realm of Linux.
 We're still deciphering the arcane scrolls needed to make it appear in the Windows dimension.
 Stay tuned, Windows wizards.